 Pump and Treat

-Pump and treat systems northwest and northeast of the fenced area of the site have treated about 3 billion gallons of contaminated groundwater and removed more than 3,300 gallons of TCE since they began operating in 1995 and 1997, respectively.
-DOE installed two new extraction wells in 2010 to substantially improve the mass removal of TCE in the northwest area.
-A similar system is planned for the northeast area in 2014.
+Pump and treat systems northwest and northeast of the fenced area of the site have treated about 3.3 billion gallons of contaminated groundwater since they began operating in 1995.
 Optimizing the existing pump and treat systems, which control the migration of off-site groundwater contamination, is expected to result in the continued dissipation of the contamination through 2020 and beyond.

 Excess Facilities Removal

-Removal of the C-340 Metals Plant, the first major uranium processing facility to undergo full-scale demolition at the site, is scheduled to be completed in early 2013.
+Removal of the C-340 Metals Plant, the first major uranium processing facility to undergo full-scale demolition at the site, was completed in February 2013.
 The 65,000-square-foot facility made uranium metal and operated from 1956 until the mid-1980s.
 Accelerated cleanup of radioactive contamination and hazardous materials under the American Recovery and Reinvestment Act (ARRA) allowed for removal of more than 100,000 cubic feet of systems waste.
 The Metals Plant was declared demolition-ready in early August 2011, avoiding $2.5 million in inflationary costs by being cleaned up five years ahead of schedule.
-The demolition phase involves removal of more than 2,000 heavy panels of cement-asbestos siding, disposition of PCB waste, and tearing down three major sections, one 120 feet high.
+The demolition phase involved removal of more than 2,000 heavy panels of cement-asbestos siding, disposition of PCB waste, and tearing down three major sections, one 120 feet high.

 The Feed Plant originally spanned nearly 200,000 square feet and encompassed nine facilities.
 Cleanup was accelerated under ARRA and involved extensive recycling of copper bus bars and fluorine-generation cells.
-Heavy equipment demolished the half-acre eastern third of the Feed Plant in late June 2011.
+Final demolition was accelerated with the help of additional Congressional appropriations in 2014.

-Physical construction of the facilities was completed in 2008 followed by initial system testing.
+Physical construction of DOE’s depleted uranium hexafluoride conversion plants at Portsmouth and Paducah was completed in 2008.
 Approval to begin plant operations was granted to both sites in 2010.
-In December 2010, DOE awarded Babcock & Wilcox Conversion Services, LLC a contract to operate the DUF6 Conversion Plants for five years.
-Each plant is currently conducting operations to confirm the conversion capacity of each facility.
+In December 2010, DOE awarded Babcock & Wilcox Conversion Services LLC a contract to operate the DUF6 conversion plants for five years.

 Other links that may help: